 Unchanged.

-Percussion test: The specimen shall be placed on a sheet of lead which is supported by a smooth solid surface and struck by the flat face of a mild steel bar so as to cause an impact equivalent to that resulting from a free drop of 1.4 kg through 1 m.
+Percussion test: The specimen shall be placed on a sheet of lead which is supported by a smooth solid surface and struck by the flat face of a mild steel bar so as to cause an impact equivalent to that resulting from a free drop of 1.4 kg from a height of 1 m.
 The lower part of the bar shall be 25 mm in diameter with the edges rounded off to a radius of (3.0  0.3) mm.
 The lead, of hardness number 3.5 to 4.5 on the Vickers scale and not more than 25 mm thick, shall cover an area greater than that covered by the specimen.
 A fresh surface of lead shall be used for each impact.
 The bar shall strike the specimen so as to cause maximum damage;

 [IAEA: 706]

 Bending test: The test shall apply only to long, slender sources with both a minimum length of 10 cm and a length to minimum width ratio of not less than 10.
 The specimen shall be rigidly clamped in a horizontal position so that one half of its length protrudes from the face of the clamp.
 The orientation of the specimen shall be such that the specimen will suffer maximum damage when its free end is struck by the flat face of a steel bar.
-The bar shall strike the specimen so as to cause an impact equivalent to that resulting from a free vertical drop of 1.4 kg through 1 m.
+The bar shall strike the specimen so as to cause an impact equivalent to that resulting from a free vertical drop of 1.4 kg from a height of 1 m.
 The lower part of the bar shall be 25 mm in diameter with the edges rounded off to a radius of (3.0  0.3) mm;

 Unchanged.